 Beat 6: The climax.

 The climax of the film is pretty self-explanatory.
 In The Hollywood Model, it’s when the central tension is finally resolved.

-If you think of your story’s narrative arc like a bowstring, you want to be constantly twisting the string tighter and tighter until it eventually becomes too tightly wound and snaps.
+If you think of your story’s narrative arc like a bowstring, you want to constantly twist the string tighter until it eventually becomes too tightly wound and snaps.

 The climax of your story should feel inevitable.
-No matter what the protagonist does, this moment was destined to occur because of every step along the way that escalated it to this point.
+No matter what the protagonist does, this moment is destined to occur because of every step along the way that escalates it to this point.